Async module

 Promise

-Another advantage of the module is working with promises.
-Promises, as well as times, can work out after the editor is destroyed.
+Another advantage of the Async module is its support for working with promises.

 new Promise(result => {